dannyvoid/VPN-Killswitch/README.md

 # VPN-Killswitch

-Disables your primary network adapter if you're using an xFinity IP address.
+Disables your primary network adapter if you're using an xfinity IP address.
 Checks every 5 seconds.

 ## Getting Started